 It is against the law in Georgia and in all other states to drive while under the influence of alcohol, drugs or medications that impair the ability of the driver to operate a vehicle in a safe manner.
 Law enforcement receive training on how to watch for suspected drunk drivers and they have the right to pull suspicious vehicles to the side of the road and conduct standard sobriety testing.
 Field sobriety test consists of multiple tasks for the driver to perform to test for balance and coordination.
 These tests include standing on one leg, walking and turning in a straight line, and the horizontal gaze nystagmus test which looks at the involuntary twitching and jerky movements of the eye when intoxicated.

 The results of sobriety tests however, can sometimes be contested in court because of the minimal room for error in the software and design.
-If the officer believes more testing is necessary then the driver may submit to a breathalyzer test or more extensive testing of blood or urine to determine the amount of driver impairment to test their blood alcohol content (BAC) level.
-If you have been charged with DUI, speak with the Lawrenceville criminal lawyer at our firm today for the assertive defense you need and deserve.
+If the officer believes more testing is necessary then the driver may submit to a Breathalyzer test or more extensive testing of blood or urine to determine the amount of driver impairment to test their blood alcohol content (BAC) level.
+If you have been charged with DUI, speak with the Lawrenceville DUI lawyer at our firm today for the assertive defense you need and deserve.

 Georgia DUI Statutes

 A refusal to take the test can result in an automatic driver's license suspension for 6 months to 1 year.
 If a test on an adult over 21 years of age reveals a blood alcohol measurement of 0.08 or higher, the driver is over the legal limit and is too intoxicated to properly operate a moving vehicle and may face arrest and DUI charges.
 A zero tolerance law lowers the threshold to blood alcohol level of .02 for drivers under the age of 21.